 Mosquitos, particularly the females, need to feed on blood in order to secure the maturity of their eggs.
 Contrary to the term “mosquito bite”, these insects don’t have teeth so they don’t bite at all.
 Instead, they use their proboscis to pierce through the victim’s skin and suck blood.
 While feeding, female mosquitos transmit viruses and parasites that cause serious and deadly diseases.
 These diseases include Malaria, Dengue and Yellow Fevers, Zika and West Nile viruses, and Chikungunya among many others.
 Annually, mosquito-borne diseases claim hundreds of thousands of lives across the globe.

 Below are three of the most common and dreaded mosquito-borne diseases:

-Malaria is a type of blood disease caused by a plasmodium parasite infected Anopheles mosquito.
+Malaria is a type of blood disease caused by a Plasmodium parasite-infected Anopheles mosquito.
 The parasite enters the bloodstream of the victim and finds its way to the liver.
 Upon maturity, the parasites will begin attacking the red blood cells and multiply in it.
-Infected cells burst open giving birth to more plasmodium parasites which will then proceed to attacking more red blood cells.
-Malaria victims usually suffer shaking chills, nausea, vomiting, diarrhea, anemia, headaches, bloody stools, and convulsions.
-If untreated, malaria can lead to life-threatening complications such as kidney / liver organ failure, cerebral malaria, and pulmonary edema.
+Infected cells burst open giving birth to more Plasmodium parasites which will then proceed to attack more red blood cells.
+Malaria victims usually suffer shaking chills, nausea, vomiting, diarrhoea, anaemia, headaches, bloody stools, and convulsions.
+If untreated, malaria can lead to life-threatening complications such as kidney/liver organ failure, cerebral malaria, and pulmonary edema.